anonymous1341342/SBI_Langevin_anonymous/MonoReg/README.md

 # Run each method

 Run the commands below to obtain the main results for the monotonic regression example.
-This example is  to study the effect of the proposal distribution (Table 4, Table 5, and Figure 11).
-The corresponding code for these additional results is provided in the subfolder `choice_of_proposal`.
+This example is also used to study the effect of the proposal distribution (Table 4, Table 5, and Figure 11), and the corresponding code is provided in the subfolder `choice_of_proposal`.

 ## Generate observed data